nedrysoft/dmgee/README.md

 #  Translations

-Translations of the application are welcomed and the author will be fully credited for their work.
+Translations of the software are welcome, and you can supply these via GitHub with a pull request.

-The Qt Linguist tool should be used to create translations.
+To create translations, you should use Qt Linguist.

 # License

-This project is open source and is released under the GPLv3 License
+This project is open source and released under the GPLv3 licence.

 Distributed as-is; no warranty is given.